rusic/documentation/getting-started/downloading.md

 {% include imagecenter.html image="/assets/content/getting-started/template-files.png" alt="template files" %}

-Now you will need the BaseKit Theme Viewer.
+Now you will need the Local Theme Viewer.
 You will now need to put the Theme zip file you downloaded into the Theme Viewer folder and then into the folder named 'templates'.

 See the example below using our [June](https://github.com/basekit-templates/june) template: